-Kunal Kulkarni is a Senior Researcher at Gateway House.
+Kunal Kulkarni is a Former Senior Researcher at Gateway House.
 He has a Master of Laws (LL.M.) degree from SOAS, University of London and B.L.S./LL.B.from Government Law College, Mumbai.
 Kunal has worked with Wadia Ghandy & Co., a Mumbai-based law firm for 3 years and under a senior advocate in the Bombay High Court for over a year.
 He has experience in litigation and real estate matters and has appeared before various courts and tribunals including the Bombay High Court.
 In 2017, Kunal took a sabbatical for a year and was involved in the agriculture sector with a focus on hi-tech organic farming, post-production processing techniques and marketing.
 His family run NGO, Manas Rural Development Institute, which trains farmers in organic farming received the prestigious ‘Krushi Bhushan’ award from the Government of Maharashtra in 2017.
 His academic interests are international law, particularly arbitration law, trade and investment laws.

 Amit Bhandari, Fellow, Energy and Environment Studies, Gateway House, and Kunal Kulkarni, Senior Researcher, Gateway House, write an op-ed for The Asian Age on the possible implications of U.S. President Donald Trump’s recent announcement to withdraw from the JCPOA, more colloquially Read more